 NATIONAL PARK SERVICE PROGRAMS

 National Park staff and available and facilities are open 5 days a week, Wednesday - Sunday.
 On Mondays and Tuesdays, the national monument grounds are open and outdoor exhibits are available at Castle Williams and Dock 102.

-Explore Castle Williams - Wednesday through Friday.
+Explore Castle Williams - Wednesday through Sunday.
 Courtyard open 10 AM till 5:30 PM.
 Tours on the half hour from 11:30 AM till 4:30 PM.
 About 30 minutes.
 Get some history in the round at the best-preserved circular fortification in the nation.
-A portion of Castle Williams is without power.
-Castle roof tours are suspended and Castle interiors are closed to the public.
-The courtyard remains open Wednesday through Sunday and rangers are there waiting to see you.
+The courtyard is open and tickets are required for rooftop tours (tickets are free).

-Experience Fort Jay: An Island Star! - Wednesday though Friday.
-On the half hour, 11:30 PM to 3:30 PM (last one is at 12:30 PM on Thursday).
-Starts at the front drawbridge entrance to Fort Jay.
-About 30 minutes.
+Experience Fort Jay: An Island Star! - Wednesday though Sunday.
+Tours at 11:30am, 1:30pm and 3:30pm, 30 minutes.
 Fortify your mind!
 Tour one of the best examples of classic star-shaped fort design anywhere in the country, including the oldest structure on the island.

-Hike through History - Saturday and Sunday.
-2:30 PM at Soissons Dock.
+Hike through History - Wednesday through Sunday 2:30 PM at Soissons Dock.
 About 90 minutes.
 See the whole history of the island in one go.
 Our most comprehensive program takes you to nearly every highlight in the historic district.
 No tickets or reservations required.
 Visitors should be prepared to stand for a full 90 minutes and walk a distance of about 1.5 miles.